camgitblame/txt2sc/README.md

 - Clone the repository and navigate to the project directory.

-- Run `setup.sh` to set up your environment and required modules, install all dependencies and configure network proxies for cluster access.
+- Run `set_up.sh` to set up your environment and required modules, install all dependencies and configure network proxies for cluster access.

 - Update `wandb_key` and `hf_token` in the script to log into wandb and HuggingFace.